Saint John Fraser

 - REPAIR & REPLACE - cleaning, repairing, or replacing of pipes; regulating and voicing of all pipes; construction of a new drawknob organ console; and construction of new pipe chests.
-This work will be done at Organ Supply Industries in Erie, PA from April 23 through August.
+This work will be done at Organ Supply Industries in Erie, PA from late-April into October.

-- REINSTALLATION - all new components will return to the church starting in mid-August to be reinstalled.
+- REINSTALLATION - all new components will return to the church starting in early-October to be reinstalled.
 This will take roughly 6 weeks.
-There will be new pipe chests to install, roughly 2,200 pipes to place onto those chests, and some final voicing and tuning to be done.
+There will be new pipe chests to install, roughly 2,300 pipes to place onto those chests, and some final voicing and tuning to be done.
 These systems will be controlled from a new, movable organ console with 3 manual keyboards and pedalboard.
 In addition to the winded pipe components, the organ will also contain some new digital voices and recording capability to allow for more flexibility of use.
-This final phase should be completed in October 2018.
-We are anticipating a Reformation Sunday Dedication of the instrument.
+This final phase should be completed in November 2018.

 When the organ is complete, it will look no different when viewing from below, but it will have a "warmer, rounder" sound while maintaining its reedy fire and brilliance when desired.
 Even though the organ will be no larger or louder than it was before, the listener will hear new colorful sounds not heard prior to the rebuild and may notice that the instrument can go from a very quiet registration to the full organ with a seamless buildup of volume and brilliance that was not possible before.
 We pray that the resulting instrument, which for all practical purposes will be a new organ, will serve to inspire the congregation to new heights of praise in worship and song for many, many years to come.